andrsem/dev_notebook/lib/programming_fundamentals/oop/principles.md

 - if class creates an instance of another class it cannot be used and tested  independently from this class.
 This is called __hard dependency__

+## Service Locators

+It's a way to decouple the interface (abstract base class) from a concrete implementation, and at the same time allows to access the concrete implementation from everywhere in your app over the interface

 ## Code Smells

 //TODO watch java design patterns
-//TODO watch lin kedin code smells course
+//TODO watch linkedin code smells course